QNetITQ/WaveFox/README.md

 - For compatibility with the ESR

   - `userChrome.EsrCompatibility-Enabled`

-##### v1.2.102
-- Specify the desired shape of the tabs.
-Create and activate one of the keys below

-  - `Style.Proton`
-  - `Style.Photon`
-  - `Style.WaveFox`
-  - `Style.Chrome`
-  - `Style.Edge`
-  - `Style.Australis`
-  - `Style.Chrome-Old`

-- For compatibility with the ESR, use the key below

-  - `ESR-Compatibility-Enabled`

-- Create and activate other keys.
-This step is optional

 ### How to create keys?
 ##### You need to restart your browser for the changes to take effect